ajp3s/TonysHardware_v2/README.md

 5. Install dependencies: `pip install -r requirements.txt`
 6. Set up the database: `python manage.py migrate`
 7. Start the development server: `python manage.py runserver`

-## Usage

-Tony's Hardware is easy to use.
-Once the development server is running, open your web browser and go to `http://localhost:8000`.
-You will be greeted with a user-friendly interface where you can:

-- Browse through tutorials on PC building, fixing, and optimization.
-- Create an account to access the social-media features.
-- Showcase your own PC builds with images and descriptions.
-- Interact with other users through comments and likes.

 ## Screenshots